 When I started reading research about this subject I discovered that the brain doesn’t really do tasks simultaneously.
 We just switch tasks quickly.
 Each time we move from, for example, studying to listening to music there is a stop/start process that goes on in the brain.

 That start/stop/start process is draining our energy.
 Besides that: it costs more time, is less efficient and is the reason we make more mistakes.

 Next time you think you are multitasking, stop and be aware of the fact that you are actually switchtasking.
-Stop doing that and start singletasking: focus on one important task at once for a set period of 30 minutes.
+Stop doing that and start singletasking: focus on one important task at once for a set period of 30 minutes and do that really well.
 Then switch to the second thing you want to do.
 Or take a short break and continue with the same task.

 You will see that the quality of the thing you are doing will improve.
 You will enjoy it more and you will get more done in a shorter period of time.
 Last but not least you will have more energy to do other things you want to do and you will feel much more relaxed.